EleDiaz/yacfoxmonad/README.md

 yacfoxmonad
 ===========

 Yet another config file of Xmonad.
+Programs used for this configuration:

+ * xmonad, xmonad-contrib
+ * taffybar
+ * conky